EarlMilktea/binning/README.md

 Number of bins for each `bin-width`.
 Note that `bin-width` times `num-bins` can be different from the original length as reminder data are discarded.

-- `var-binned`

-Binned variance.
-The data are first split into bins, then averaged bin-wise, and finally variance is calculated using the bin averages.

-- `std-binned`
+- `std-binned` ❗️IMPORTANT❗️

-Square root of `var-binned`.
+Binned standard deviation.
-In the limit of large `bin-width` and `num-bins`, this gives the standard error of `total-mean` with correlations taken into account.
+In the limit of large `bin-width` and `num-bins`, this gives the standard error of `total-mean` .

 - `inefficiency`

-The correlated error estimate divided by the uncorrelated counterpart.
+Correlated variance estimate divided by the uncorrelated counterpart.

-In the above example, as `std-binned` are approximately equal to 0.01 for large `bin-width` and `num-bins`, the final estimate of the original mean is -0.01(1) .
+In the above example, as `std-binned` are approximately equal to 0.01 for large `bin-width` and `num-bins`, we get `-0.01(1)` as the final estimate.

 ## 🔨 Usage